lexerdev/lexer-schemas/docs/md/schemas/return.md

 | **Additional properties** | [[Any type: allowed]](# "Additional Properties of any type are allowed.") |

 **Description:** A return event object `record_type=return`.
+Represents transaction data related to customers returning products and is used to enrich profiles with their complete purchase history.

 | Property                           | Pattern | Type             | Deprecated | Definition                    | Title/Description |
 | ---------------------------------- | ------- | ---------------- | ---------- | ----------------------------- | ----------------- |